Prohibited AI Practices Under the EU AI Act

 What Organisations Should Do Now

-The prohibitions have been enforceable since February 2, 2025.
+Eight of the ten prohibitions have been enforceable since February 2, 2025.
+The remaining two become enforceable on December 2, 2026, which leaves a defined window to act.
 Organisations should take immediate action:

 1. Audit Your AI Portfolio